 Employer Strategies to Avoid Costly Plan Mistakes

-Healthcare reform has added several additional layers to an already complex world of employee benefit compliance.
-The new Affordable Care Act (ACA) requires employers to assume several new responsibilities.
+Healthcare reform added several additional layers to an already complex world of employee benefit compliance.
+The Affordable Care Act (ACA) requires employers to assume several responsibilities.

-Businesses large and small are now trying to figure out exactly how to adopt an ACA compliance strategy.
-Failure to do so can lead to penalties of $2,000 to $3,000 per employee.
+Businesses large and small need to determine exactly how to implement the requirements to meet ACA compliance.
+Failure to do so can lead to penalties of nearly $3,000 per employee.

-It’s critical that employers take a pro-active approach to ensuring they are on the right-track.
-Unless your plan was grandfathered, there are several ACA compliance requirements that have already been in effect since 2012.
-Many of these required the employer to update their plan designs and administrative practices around other laws (like ERISA compliance and/or cafeteria plan compliance).
+It’s critical that employers take a pro-active approach to ensure they are on the right-track.
+Unless your plan was grandfathered, there are several ACA compliance requirements in effect since 2012.
+Many of requirements mandate the employer update their plan designs and administrative practices around other laws (like ERISA compliance and/or cafeteria plan compliance).

-Additional requirements began in 2013 such as ensuring coverage meets minimum standards.
-And now with 2014 upon us, employers have many additional administrative requirements they need to ensure are in place.
-These include new testing requirements, government reporting, and eligibility tracking just to name a few.
+Additional requirements began in 2013 requiring applicable large employers meet minimum coverage standards.
+Additionally, employers have many other administrative record-keeping requirements to ensure are in place.
+These include government reporting and eligibility tracking.

 Get the practical advice you need to deal with the ACA compliance requirements:

-These FREE videos, presented by ComplianceBug founder Peter Lewenson, give you a detailed roadmap to become ACA compliant.
+These FREE videos give you a detailed roadmap to become ACA compliant.
 They cover: